 When a famous actress like Brittany Murphy dies at a young age, Google gets inundated with questions about whether or not the star took drugs and if they owned life insurance and how much.
 The drug searches seem logical.

-Drug Use and Life Insurance
+Drug Use and Life Insurance: Brittany Murphy

 It’s less commonly known, however, why another popular search is for details about the deceased actor’s life insurance policy.
 People want to know whether or not he/she had one, how much the death benefit is, and if it’s going to pay out if they died of a drug overdose.
 So let’s answer these questions.

 If Brittany Murphy purchased her life insurance policy less than two years ago, the policy is said to be in its contestability period.
 During this period, if the insured dies, the life insurance carrier has the right to go back to the original application and launch an investigation into whether or not the insured lied about anything on the application.

 This exact thing happened when RBC/Liberty Life Insurance Co. learned that Heath Ledger had died.
 He had taken out a policy just 6 months before his death.
 Technically, they should not have paid out the $10 Million death benefit because he lied on his application about his drug use, which would have altered their decision to issue a policy.

 If Brittany Murphy bought her policy more than two years ago, she’s in the clear.
 Even if we do find out she died of a drug overdose, and even if she lied about drug use on her insurance application, they’ll still have to pay out.
 In fact, you can even commit suicide after the two year contestability period and the carrier still has to pay out.